 It’s important to me to prepare meals for my family that are home cooked and include fresh, natural ingredients.
 The trouble is finding recipes that are kid friendly and still enjoyable for us adults.
 This baked squash and green chile casserole recipe fits the bill because your kids will love the cheese and you will love all the flavorful veggies hidden in there.

-I became acquainted with this dish, Baked Squash & Green Chile, at a dinner party I attended and it was a huge hit.
-When I asked about the recipe, I came to find out that the overwhelming flavor was coming from the green chiles my girlfriend had purchased online from a little family farm in Hatch, NM called Berridge Farms.
-I had to try them out because the green chile in the dish was mild enough for everyone, but bursting with flavor!
+I became acquainted with this Baked Squash and Green Chile Casserole dish at a dinner party I attended recently and it was a huge hit.
+When I asked for the recipe, I came to find out that the overwhelming flavor was coming from the green chiles my girlfriend had purchased online from a little family farm in Hatch, NM called Berridge Farms.
+I had to try them out because the green chile in the dish was mild enough for everyone, but still bursting with flavor!
 I ordered the chiles for myself the very next day and have been using them in our family meals ever since.
-The Baked Squash & Green Chile recipe is so easy and a particular favorite at our dinner table, so much so that I just have to share the wealth!
-Enjoy!
+This Green Chile casserole recipe is so easy and a particular favorite at our dinner table.
+I hope you enjoy it as much as we do!

 Baked Squash and Green Chile Casserole Recipe

-In 8/8 baking dish, layer squash mixture, crumbled toast, crumbled bacon, and grated cheese.
+In 8/8 baking dish, layer squash mixture, diced toast, crumbled bacon, and grated cheese.
 Finish with a layer of cheese.

 Bake at 350 degrees for 25 minutes.